What is carbon monoxide (CO) and how is it produced?

 How should I install a CO Alarm?

 CO alarms should be installed according to the manufacturer's instructions.
-CPSC recommends that one CO alarm be installed in the hallway outside the bedrooms in each separate sleeping area of the home.
+Install battery-operated CO alarms or CO alarms with battery backup on every level of the home and outside sleeping areas.
+Interconnected CO alarms are best; when one sounds, they all sound.
 CO alarms may be installed into a plug-in receptacle or high on the wall.
 Hard wired or plug-in CO alarms should have battery backup.
 Avoid locations that are near heating vents or that can be covered by furniture or draperies.
 CPSC does not recommend installing CO alarms in kitchens or above fuel-burning appliances.

 What should you do when the CO alarm sounds?